Medically reviewed by Katelyn Hagerty, FNP

 Hair loss can be a pain to deal with, whether it is caused by genetic, hormonal, or other factors.

 Thankfully, there are multiple ways to treat this condition, some lurking in the comfort of your home.
-Home remedies can be just as effective as medication and other formulations designed specifically to treat hair loss.
+Home remedies for baldness can be just as effective as medication and other formulations designed specifically to treat hair loss.

 Whether using onion juice, rosemary oil, and others, there are multiple ways to stop hair fall through home made recipes.